BGP Configuration Module¶

 You can also disable all EBGP sessions on an interface.

 The following IPv4/IPv6 prefixes are configured with network statements within the BGP routing process:

-Loopback interface IPv4/IPv6 prefix unless the bgp.advertise_loopback is set to
+IPv4/IPv6 prefixes configured on the default loopback interface and loopback links unless the bgp.advertise_loopback is set to

 IPv4/IPv6 prefixes from links with bgp.advertise parameter set to true.

 Prefixes assigned to stub networks – links with a single node attached to them or links with role set to stub.
 To prevent a stub prefix from being advertised, set bgp.advertise link parameter to false